infonl/info-jira-scrumboard/README.md

 Backlog
 =====================
-- Create a copy-pastable list of issuetitle + links.
-Easy for in Slack and Powerpoint (Sprint Review presentation)
+- Create a copy-pastable list of issuetitles + links.
+Easy for in Slack/Mail (share list of stories that need refinement) and Powerpoint/Keynote (List stories in the Sprint Review presentation)
+- Experimental: HTML blocks for adding a test-results table to Confluence/wiki
-- Click on Backlog-header to open a new tab with the name + link of each issues
+- Click on Backlog-header to open a new tab with the name + link of each issues (if this link doesn't show up: refresh the page)

 Install
 =====================